sendyhalim/blog/content/posts/software-engineering/unit-testing/2023-10-08-your-first-step-in-unit-testing-practice-what-to-expect.md

 ### Integration Component
 #### Test reports
-Test report is used to analyze and generate statistics on test results, you would need to install an external dependency because it's usually a separate component of the test framework/library.
+Test report generate test results statistics that you can analyze, you would need to install an external dependency because it's usually a separate component of the test framework/library.
 Most common usage of test reports:
 * Standard test results output, but rendered more aesthetically pleasing ✨
 * Calculate how much % test coverage in your codebase